 Papua New Guinea is a wild, raw, captivating frontier of a country – more like Africa than any of its close neighbours.
 The Papuan people are proud and welcoming and their traditions and sometimes bizarre customs will enthral.
 From the still prevalent Highland culture of ‘an eye for an eye’ to the fact that pigs remain the ‘glue’ which binds PNG society, as the number of pigs a man owns reflects his material wealth and social standing.
-Watch David Attenborough's Paradise Birds featuring the romantic and glamourous birds of PNG.
+Watch David Attenborough's Paradise Birds featuring the romantic and glamorous birds of PNG.

 WHAT TO EXPECT ON YOUR HOLIDAY TO PAPUA NEW GUINEA

 This tropical land of extraordinary topographical variety encompasses the Highlands, with peaks over 14,000 feet, the lowlands of the Sepik River and an extensive coastline dotted with stunning outlying islands.
-The most linguistically diverse country on earth, Papua New Guinea has 850 languages and a wonderfully rich flora and fauna, home to numerous species of birds of paradise and marsupials, including tree kangaroos, wallabies that took to the trees of PNG’s rainforests some 5 million years ago.
+The most linguistically diverse country on earth, Papua New Guinea has 850 languages and wonderfully rich flora and fauna, home to numerous species of birds of paradise and marsupials, including tree kangaroos, wallabies that took to the trees of PNG’s rainforests some 5 million years ago.